-If someone has recently committed gender-based violence against you, there can be a fear that the person who committed harm against you might do it again.
-Safety planning is another way of describing making a plan or doing things to protect yourself.
+If you or someone you know has recently experienced gender-based violence, you might fear that the person who committed harm against you might do it again.
+Safety planning is something you can do to make a plan or do things to protect yourself or others.

 Some questions to think about…

 - Do you feel safe right now?
 If not, is there anywhere that you can go where you might feel safer?

 - Does anyone that you are close to know what’s happened?
 Is there someone supportive in your life that you’d feel comfortable reaching out to?

 - What do you need right now?
 Would you feel better after eating some food, drinking some water, or going for a walk?